Scholz conjecture

 In mathematics, the Scholz conjecture is a conjecture on the length of certain addition chains.

-It is sometimes also called the Scholz–Brauer conjecture or the Brauer–Scholz conjecture, after Arnold Scholz who formulated it in 1937 and Alfred Brauer who studied it soon afterward and proved a weaker bound.
+It is sometimes also called the Scholz–Brauer conjecture or the Brauer–Scholz conjecture, after Arnold Scholz, who formulated it in 1937, and Alfred Brauer, who studied it soon afterward and proved a weaker bound.

+Neill Clift has announced an example showing that the bound of the conjecture is not always tight.